NavyaG-lab/Tech-writer/itaipu/deploying_new_dag.md

 Usually developers merge branches to master after a code review without deploying a new DAG.
 That's fine, however, it's important to emphasize that every code on master branch must be production code.

 This can sound too obvious, but, if you merge code that is not healthy for production, a new DAG can be deployed by other developer with your code in it.
-This happens because a docker image of our master branch is automatically uploaded to [Quay.io](https://quay.io/repository/nubank/nu-itaipu?tab=tags), and will be seen by [GoCD](https://go.nubank.com.br/go/) (more details below).
+This happens because a docker image of our master branch is automatically uploaded to ECR, and will be seen by [GoCD](https://go.nubank.com.br/go/) (more details below).

 As an example:
 - Master branch of itaipu after a merge: